 Models form a key part of the Group's core business processes and play a critical role in the day-to-day delivery of services to customers and in the processes that the Group uses to manage its risks.
 Models are also essential to the Group's ambition of improving customer experience and driving efficiency and agility.
-Achieving this ambition requires the automation and use of models.
-The use of models constitutes model risk, which is the potential risk of adverse consequences resulting from decisions based on incorrect or misused model output and reports.
+The use of models generates model risk, which is the potential risk of adverse consequences resulting from decisions based on incorrect or misused model output and reports.

 The Group manages model risk in accordance with its Model Risk Policy.
-The Model Risk Policy sets out standards and principles for the purpose of embedding strong model governance with a comprehensive and holistic approach to model risk, while also supporting the Group's business strategy.
+The Model Risk Policy sets out standards and principles for the identification, management and governance of model risk.